Excitations of a two-dimensional supersolid: Acknowledgments

 \section{Acknowledgments}

 DB and PBB acknowledge use of New Zealand eScience Infrastructure (NeSI) high performance computing facilities and support from the Marsden Fund of the Royal Society of New Zealand.
-Acknowledges useful conversations and comparisons with P.~Senarath Yapa and T.~Bland.
+We acknowledge useful conversations and comparisons with P.~Senarath Yapa and T.~Bland.
 E.P.~acknowledges support by the Austrian Science Fund (FWF) within the DK-ALM (No.\,W1259-N27).
-FF acknowledges support by the European Research Council through the Advanced Grant DyMETEr (\href{https://cordis.europa.eu/project/id/101054500}{No.\,101054500}) and the Austrian Science Fund (FWF) Cluster of Excellence QuantA (\href{https://www.fwf.ac.at/en/research-radar/10.55776/COE1}{10.55776/COE1}).